-For SI: 1 foot = 304.8 mm, 1 British thermal unit per hour = 0.2931W.
-Table 504.2(2) is used when sizing a single-wall metal vent connector attached to a Type B double-wall gas vent.
+Table G2428.2(2) is used when sizing a single-wall metal vent connector attached to a Type B double-wall gas vent.

-Note: The appliance may be either Category I draft hood equipped or fanassisted type.
+Note: The appliance may either be Category I draft hood-equipped or fan-assisted types.

-FIGURE B-2

-TYPE B DOUBLE-WALL VENT SYSTEM SERVING
+FIGURE B-2 TYPE B DOUBLE-WALL VENT SYSTEM SERVING A SINGLE

-A SINGLE APPLIANCE WITH A SINGLE-WALL

-METAL VENT CONNECTOR

-Table 504.2(3) is used when sizing a Type B double-wall gas vent connector attached to a tile-lined masonry chimney.
+Table 504.2(3) of the International Fuel Gas Code is used when sizing Type B double-wall gas vent connector attached to a tile-lined masonry chimney.

-Note: "A" is the equivalent cross-sectional area of the tile liner.

-Note: The appliance may be either Category I draft hood equipped of
+Notes: "A" is the equivalent cross-sectional area of the tile liner.
+The appliance may either be Category I draft hood-equipped or fan-assisted type.